cbdevnet/midimonster/README.md

 * evdev input devices (Linux)
 * Open Lighting Architecture (OLA)

+with additional flexibility provided by a Lua scripting environment.

 The MIDIMonster allows the user to translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:

 * Translate MIDI Control Changes into Notes ([Example configuration](configs/unifest-17.cfg))
 * Translate MIDI Notes into ArtNet or sACN ([Example configuration](configs/launchctl-sacn.cfg))
 * Translate OSC messages into MIDI ([Example configuration](configs/midi-osc.cfg))
+* Dynamically route and modify events using the Lua programming language ([Example configuration](configs/lua.cfg) and [Script](configs/demo.lua)) to create your own lighting controller
 * Use an OSC app as a simple lighting controller via ArtNet or sACN
 * Visualize ArtNet data using OSC tools
 * Control lighting fixtures or DAWs using gamepad controllers ([Example configuration](configs/evdev.conf))